weixian-zhang/Azure-Workbench/README.md

 # Azure Workbench

-[Azure Workbench](https://www.azureworkbench.com/) is a web tool for you to draw and share Azure diagrams.
+[Azure Workbench](https://www.azureworkbench.com/) is a specialized Azure diagram drawing web tool for you to draw, share and also deploy diagrams directly to your Azure Subscriptions.

 **Tutorial**